 Another tragic season but this time due to an earthquake, not climbing events.
 19 people were killed at Everest Base camp from an avalanche off the Pumori -Lingtren Ridge then the Chinese closed the North fearing aftershocks.
 Nepal continued to promote climbing but no team wanted to risk going back through the Icefall.
 For the first time since 1974, there were no spring summits on Everest from any route, any camp by any means.
 I was at Camp 2 in the Western Cwm attempting Lhotse when the earthquake struck.
 Read my season recap at this link.

 2016: Back to Normal but Inexperience Reigns

-The emerging trend of low-cost expeditions continued and many (not all) of the deaths had the marking of inexperience, insufficient support and low prices this year.
+The emerging trend of low-cost expeditions continued and many (not all) of the deaths had the marking of inexperience, insufficient support, and low prices this year.
 While I cannot verify all the statements made in this report of three Indian climbers who lost their lives in 2016, the article, An Avoidable Tragedy, is illustrative of the risks and well worth a read.
-Read my 2016 season recap here.
+Read my season recap at this link.

 2017: The Weather Gods Must Be Angry